Repeating a class to change your grade

 First Attempt Second Attempt Third (Final) Attempt Fourth Attempt Grade = F Grade = F Grade = A through F No aid for 4th attempt.

-- If a passing grade is received in a course, a student can receive aid for one additional attempt to improve the grade, provided they had not previously failed the course.
+- If a passing grade is received in a course, a student can receive aid for one additional attempt to improve the grade.

 Example #2-A (aid allowed for one additional attempt per #2 above):

-First Attempt Second Attempt Third Attempt Grade = A through D- Grade = A through F No aid for 3rd attempt First Attempt Second Attempt Third Attempt Grade = F Grade = A through D- No aid for 3rd attempt
+First Attempt Second Attempt Third Attempt Grade = A- through D- Grade = A through F No aid for 3rd attempt First Attempt Second Attempt Third Attempt Grade = F Grade = A- through D- Aid allowed

 Example #2-C (no additional attempts are allowed for a class where a passing grade of "A" has already been received):